 - Migrate dynamic configuration by using IDM's Data Migration Service.
-For more information, see Migrate Data ^C in the IDM documentation. - Write REST API applications to import and export IDM dynamic configuration.
-For more information, see the Rest API Reference C in the IDM documentation.
+For more information, see Migrate Data \square in the IDM documentation. - Write REST API applications to import and export IDM dynamic configuration.
+For more information, refer to the Rest API Reference in the IDM documentation.